datacentricdesign/iob22/index.md

 ### [01 Calculator]({{site.baseurl}}/assignments/01-calculator)

 The first Python programming assignment leads you through the design of your first algorithm to mimic a calculator, adding two numbers provided by the users.
 Through this example, we introduce the concept of variables and data type along inputs and outputs to receive and send information to the user.
-We also discuss how to investigate (or debug) your code when the result is not the one you expect.
+We also discuss how to investigate (or debug) the code when the result is not the one you expect.

 Variable
 {: .label .label-green }